 Research by Xue et al., (2002) conducted at the RMIT University in Australia and published in The American Journal of Chinese Medicine states that subjets receiving treatment in these acupoints had significant improvement in nasal symptoms (sneezing, watery rhinorrhoea, nasal congestion, and itching nose) and non-nasal symptoms (itching eyes and eye-watering).
 “The effect is not associated with any side effects and usage of relief medications other than acupuncture given” (5)

 Sinus infection is caused when the energy in the Lung meridian is weak and factors such as Wind, Cold, or Heat attacks occur, the meridian cannot repel them so they remain and concentrate in the head and nose, causing inflammation.
+Acupressure for congestion and other symptoms of Sinusitis can treat the root cause of it.

 Acute and Chronic Sinusitis